-She had married Lewis Alexander Rogers and they had seven children – George Rogers is seen in the snow.
+She had married Lewis Alexander Rogers and they had seven children.
 His father was a grocer in Liverpool, born in either Guadeloupe or Jamaica.
 The Rogers moved to Wales and he died in 1903.

 George William Christian was a merchant in Nigeria and the Cameroons, and had worked with his brother Arthur (1874-1926) in Nigeria.
 Decades later his son drowned in Nigeria.

 [George Christian, 1922]:

 George Christian’s brother Alexander (1870-1925) ran the Liverpool office (see page 048):

 The other sister Octavia (1875-1936) married a Scottish tailor Denis McDavid in Liverpool and they had four sons and a daughter.
 Their son Herbert is mentioned on page 122: in the Liverpool Scottish Regiment he was a prisoner of war in Germany 1917-1918.
 He left £118,000; his brother Arthur had been a ship’s captain and left a considerable fortune; brother Gordon was an engineering officer who died off Nova Scotia when his ship was torpedoed in 1942.

 The photographs include Denis McDavid and Octavia Christian on their wedding day in 1896.

 Rubena is seated next to the bride, and then there is their mother.
 The bulky man behind Denis McDavid is Alexander Christian (also see image above) and his wife Euphemia Latimer (1870-1947) is seated.
 The child is Herbert – born in 1898.